- Also Known As:

 This page was fact checked by our expert Medical Review Board for accuracy and objectivity.
 Read more about our editorial policy and review process..

 To help evaluate insulin production by the beta cells in the pancreas; to help diagnose the presence of an insulin-producing tumor in the islet cells of the pancreas (insulinoma); to help determine the cause of low blood glucose (hypoglycemia); to help identify insulin resistance, or to help determine when a type 2 diabetic might need to start taking insulin to supplement oral medications

-When you have low blood glucose levels with symptoms such as sweating, palpitations, dizziness, fainting; when you have diabetes and your health practitioner wants to monitor your insulin production; sometimes when it is suspected that you have insulin resistance
+When you have low blood glucose levels with symptoms such as sweating, palpitations, dizziness, fainting; when you have diabetes and your healthcare practitioner wants to monitor your insulin production; sometimes when it is suspected that you have insulin resistance

 A blood sample drawn from a vein in your arm

-If an individual is not able to produce enough insulin, or if the body's cells are resistant to its effects (insulin resistance), glucose cannot reach most of the body's cells and the cells starve, while blood glucose rises to an unhealthy level.
+If an individual is not able to produce enough insulin, or if the body’s cells are resistant to its effects (insulin resistance), glucose cannot reach most of the body’s cells and the cells starve.
+Meanwhile, blood glucose rises to an unhealthy level.
 This can cause disturbances in normal metabolic processes that result in various disorders and complications, including kidney disease, cardiovascular disease, and vision and neurological problems.

 Diabetes, a disorder associated with high glucose levels and decreased insulin effects, can be a life-threatening condition.
 People with type 1 diabetes produce very little insulin and so eventually require insulin supplementation therapy.
 Type 2 diabetes is generally related to insulin resistance, which increases with time.